CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; (5) *autonomous cryptocode* means a copy of certain software code such that: (a) the software code was designed primarily to be run and facilitate transactions on one or more autonomous cryptonetworks; (b) the copy is verifiably stored and has its results of execution recorded on the open cryptoledger of an autonomous cryptonetwork; and (c) the copy is executable by any open cryptoclient within the execution environment of the autonomous cryptonetwork, provided that: (1) the software code is freely and readily available and licensed to the general public for use, copy, study and modification; and (2) if the copy consists of bytecode, machine code or other non-human-readable code, then the copy was verifiably compiled from human-readable source code that is freely and readily available and licensed to the general public for use, copy, study and modification.

-&ensp; &ensp; (6) *autonomous cryptotoken* means any electronic unit of account that: (a) is natively created, stored and updated within and by means of an autonomous cryptosystem; (b) could reasonably be expected to have material pecuniary value; (c) solely through operation of the relevant autonomous cryptosystems, enables the controller of the electronic unit of account to (1) pay for the use of an autonomous cryptosystem; (2) vote in the governance or control of an autonomous cryptosystem or any parameters or features thereof; or (3) capture, track, access, receive or otherwise benefit from the value of an autonomous cryptosystem based on the use, popularity or adoption of such autonomous cryptosystem (including any electronic units of account paid into such autonomous cryptosystem as usage fees); and (d)  does not represent the contractual right to receive any payment or distribution from any person (in respect of any payment of principal or interest on a debt, distribution of profits, assets or dividends, or otherwise).
+&ensp; &ensp; (6) *autonomous cryptotoken* means any electronic unit of account that:

+​			(a) is natively created, stored and updated within and by means of an autonomous cryptosystem;

+​			(b) could reasonably be expected to have material pecuniary value;

+​			(c) solely through operation of the relevant autonomous cryptosystems, enables the controller of the electronic unit of account to:

+​				(1) pay for the use of an autonomous cryptosystem;

+​				(2) vote in the governance or control of an autonomous cryptosystem or any parameters or features thereof; or

+​				(3) capture, track, access, receive or otherwise benefit from the value of an autonomous cryptosystem based on the use, popularity or adoption of such autonomous cryptosystem (including any electronic units of account paid into such autonomous cryptosystem as usage fees); and

+​			(d)  does not represent the contractual right to receive any payment or distribution from any person (in respect of any payment of principal or interest on a debt, distribution of profits, assets or dividends, or otherwise).

 &ensp; &ensp; (7) *autonomous cryptotreasury* means an autonomous cryptosystem that exclusively controls either the generation of or issuance of un-generated or unissued autonomous cryptotokens of a given type based on the results of governance voting of issued autonomous cryptotokens of the same type.

 &ensp; &ensp; (8) *qualifying distribution* means:

-&ensp; &ensp; &ensp; &ensp; (a) the public distribution of any autonomous cryptotokens, in one or a series of transactions, over any period of time after the corresponding autonomous cryptosystem described in Section 6(c) has become publicly operational, to: (1) any users of the autonomous cryptosystem, solely in exchange for or recognition of using the autonomous cryptosystem in one or more transactions or continuously during a designated period of time; (2) if the corresponding autonomous cryptosystem is of the type described in Section 1(b), to users of the autonomous cryptosystem of the type described in Section 1(a) on which the corresponding autonomous cryptosystem is stored and executed, solely in recognition of historical use of the autonomous cryptosystem of the type described in Section 1(a); or (3) an autonomous cryptotreasury controlled by holders of the autonomous cryptotokens; or
+&ensp; &ensp; &ensp; &ensp; (a) the public distribution of any autonomous cryptotokens, in one or a series of transactions, over any period of time after the corresponding autonomous cryptosystem described in Section 6(c) has become publicly operational, to:

+​				(1) any users of the autonomous cryptosystem, solely in exchange for or recognition of using the autonomous cryptosystem in one or more transactions or continuously during a designated period of time;

+​				(2) if the corresponding autonomous cryptosystem is of the type described in Section 1(b), to users of the autonomous cryptosystem of the type described in Section 1(a) on which the corresponding autonomous cryptosystem is stored and executed, solely in recognition of historical use of the autonomous cryptosystem of the type described in Section 1(a); or

+​				(3) an autonomous cryptotreasury controlled by holders of the autonomous cryptotokens; or

 &ensp; &ensp; &ensp; &ensp; (b) the private distribution of any autonomous cryptotokens, in one or a series of transactions over any period of time before the corresponding autonomous cryptosystem described in Section 6(c) has become publicly operational, to members of the initial development team, provided that: (1) the percentage of the total possible maximum supply of the autonomous cryptotokens to the initial development team and all its members does not exceed 30% in the aggregate or 5% to any member; (2) within 30 days of the autonomous cryptosystem becoming operational, the initial development team and its members collectively do not beneficially hold or control a majority of the economic benefits or voting powers associated with the autonomous cryptotoken (excluding any such tokens held in the autonomous cryptotreasury).